Communication and Your 1- to 2-Year-Old

 By 2 years old, most toddlers will say 50 words or more, use phrases, and be able to put together two-word sentences.

 No matter when they say their first words, it's a sure bet they are already understanding much of what is said to them before that.
 Your child should be able to respond to simple commands ("Roll the ball to Mommy") and should be fully aware of the names of familiar objects and family members.

-How to Encourage Language Development
+How Can I Encourage Language Development?

 Your little one is listening to everything you say and storing it away at an incredible rate.
 Instead of using "baby" words, use the correct names for people, places, and things.
 Speak slowly and clearly, and keep it simple.